Vyral/sam-levy/_posts/2020-08-28-why-do-i-need-a-home-inspection.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>These are the main reasons you need a home inspection when buying a house.</em></p>

-<p style="text-align: center;"><em>There are many reasons why it’s critical to get a home inspection when buying a house, but today I’m breaking down the three most crucial ones:</em></p>
+There are many reasons why it’s critical to get a home inspection when buying a house, but today I’m breaking down the three most crucial ones:

 **1\.
 Condition.** An inspection will reveal the condition and age of the A/C unit, plumbing, electrical, and more.
 All the components of the home will be examined.&nbsp;